deptagency/engineering-soapboxes/soapbox/people/afraser.md

 ## Know when and how much to push back.

-> Rocket Engineering: Strong opinions, loosely held. *
+> Dept Engineering: Strong opinions, loosely held. *

 \* Some held more loosely than others.